Janis Joplin: September–October 1970

 On October 1, 1970, Joplin completed her last recording, "Mercedes Benz", which was recorded in a single take.
 On Saturday, October 3, Joplin visited Sunset Sound Recorders to listen to the instrumental track for Nick Gravenites's song "Buried Alive in the Blues", which the band had recorded earlier that day.
 She and Paul Rothchild agreed she would record the vocal the following day.

-At some point on Saturday, she learned by telephone, to her dismay, that Seth Morgan had met other women at a Marin County, California, restaurant, invited them to her home, and was shooting pool with them using her pool table.
-People at Sunset Sound Recorders overheard Joplin expressing anger about the state of her relationship with Morgan, as well as joy about the progress of the sessions.

-Joplin and Ken Pearson later left the studio together and she drove him in her Porsche to the West Hollywood landmark called Barney's Beanery.
-Friedman wrote, "At the bar, she drank vodka and orange juice, only two."
-Bennett Glotzer, a business partner of Joplin's manager Albert Grossman, was present at Barney's Beanery, according to what he told John Byrne Cooke immediately after he (Glotzer) learned of her death.
-Evidently, Joplin had a friendly conversation with a young man whom she did not know, and he expressed admiration for her music.
-After midnight, she drove Ken Pearson and the male fan to the Landmark where she and Pearson were staying in separate rooms.
-During the car ride, the fan asked Joplin questions "about her singing style," according to Friedman, and "she mostly ignored him" so she could converse with Pearson.
-As Joplin and Pearson prepared to part in the lobby of the Landmark, she expressed a fear, possibly in jest, that he and the other Full Tilt Boogie musicians might decide to stop making music with her.
-Pearson was the second-to-last person to see her alive.
-The last was the Landmark's night shift desk clerk.
-He had met her several times but did not know her.
+Sometime on Saturday, she learned that her boyfriend Seth Morgan had met other women at a Marin County, California, restaurant, and invited them to her home.
+People at Sunset Sound Recorders overheard Joplin expressing anger about Morgan's actions, as well as joy about the progress of the sessions.
+Joplin and Ken Pearson later left the studio together and she drove him in her Porsche to the West Hollywood venue called Barney's Beanery where they met Bennett Glotzer, a business partner of Joplin's manager Albert Grossman.
+After midnight, she drove Ken Pearson and a male fan from Barney's Beanery to the Landmark Motor Hotel.
+During the ride, the fan repeatedly asked her about her singing style, and "she mostly ignored him," as Pearson told Myra Friedman.
+After arriving at the Landmark, where she and Pearson were staying in separate rooms, they prepared to part in the lobby of the Landmark, when she expressed a fear, possibly in jest, that he and the other Full Tilt Boogie musicians might decide to stop making music with her.
+Then they separated and went to their rooms.